 MOTION

 SOLIS

 RIDLEY-THOMAS

 KUEHL

 HAHN

 BARGER

-- 1. Requiring officers to intervene to stop another officer from using excessive force - Restricting, or prohibiting, the use of chokeholds, strangleholds, and carotid restraints - Requiring officers to de-escalate situations, when possible, before using force - 4.
+- 1. Requiring officers to intervene to stop another officer from using excessive force - 2.
+Restricting, or prohibiting, the use of all neck restraints, including chokeholds, strangleholds, and carotid restraints, and knee-on-neck maneuvers - 3.
+Requiring officers to de-escalate situations, when possible, before using force - 4.
 Using a Force Continuum or Matrix that defines and limits the types of force that can be used to respond to specific types of resistance - 5.
-Requiring officers to give a verbal warning before using deadly force - Prohibiting officers from shooting at people in moving vehicles unless the person poses a deadly threat by means other than the vehicle - Requiring officers to exhaust all other reasonable alternatives before resorting to using deadly force - Requiring comprehensive reporting that includes both uses of force and threats of force
+Requiring officers to give a verbal warning before using deadly force - 6.
+Prohibiting officers from shooting at people in moving vehicles unless the person poses a deadly threat by means other than the vehicle - 7.
+Requiring officers to exhaust all other reasonable alternatives before resorting to using deadly force - 8.
+Requiring comprehensive reporting that includes both uses of force and threats of force